This Year’s Challenge Theme is Advancing Health Equity

 We are particularly interested in solutions that promote health equity and address the differences in health status that exist by race/ethnicity, class, and geography.
 Specifically, we are looking for solutions that impact people and communities in New York City, the Long Island Region and the Hudson Valley Region.

-On March 20, we will be holding a webinar to review key concepts of our theme, discuss its importance to the Challenge, and answer questions on how to incorporate it into the required activities associated with being in the Challenge.
+We have created a self-paced webinar to review key concepts of our theme, discuss its importance to the Challenge, and answer questions on how to incorporate it into the required activities associated with being in the Challenge.
 Viewing this webinar is the first step in the application process.